John Luke, Christie patient

 Being able to go to Macclesfield would have reduced the travel time considerably.
 By building a new cancer centre in Macclesfield, we can help make such a difficult time for patients run as smoothly as possible.

-Thankfully, John is now cancer free and looking forward to more exciting travels with Annie.
+Thankfully, John is now cancer free.
 He’s very positive about the care he received at The Christie but admits the journey length was difficult for him.

 John is in support of The Christie charity’s plans to help fund the build of The Christie at Macclesfield.
 For some Christie patients in East Cheshire, this will mean outstanding cancer care, closer to home – something John backs fully.